 “I saw you humping your other friend, and then that little girl.
 Are you a porn star?”

 “Naw.
 It was like a Baptist service, rolling in the aisles and speaking in tongues.
-I get carried away.”
+I got carried away.”

 “You can carry me away, anytime you want.”

-I just laughed.
-Later, Tony told me the band was about to drop their old buddy George for a fat white guy.
+I just laugh.
+Later, Tony tells me the band is about to drop their old buddy George for a fat white guy.
 Out with the funk, in with the blues.

-The show was over by 8 pm, with everyone hanging out on the sidewalk in front of the Whiskey.
-I was talking up my performance at Oki Dog.
-The locals laughed, feigning disdain for hanging out on Santa Monica Blvd.
-The suburban kids were happy to have somewhere to go other than home to the ‘burbs.
-Nicky and Alice said they’d perform with me.
+The show is over by 8 pm, with everyone hanging out on the sidewalk in front of the Whiskey.
+I’m talking up my performance at Oki Dog.
+The locals laugh, feigning disdain for hanging out on Santa Monica Blvd.
+The suburban kids are happy to have somewhere to go other than home to the ‘burbs.
+Nicky and Alice say they’ll perform with me.

-“I don’t have a mic,” I warned Alice.
+“I don’t have a mic,” I warn Alice.